Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: An online site on how to rid garden pests.

 My parents lived in Africa and had an infestation of army ants.
 A local boy gave my mother some brilliant advice; put ash in a ring around the house.
 The ants will be tricked into thinking there is a forest fire.
 My mother did this in a great panick to stop the ants swarming over me as a new baby and, like magic, the ants disappeared!
-I have an infestation in my kitchen at the moment so plan to put ash across the threshold where they are coming in and post a note if it does the trick on English black ants.

 To get rid of ants, sprinkle wood ashes or add 1 Tbsp. ground garlic to 1 litre of water and spray.